This Is the "It" Hairstyle the Year You Were Born

 1961: The Pageboy

 Serving as the precursor to the mod look, the pageboy became the hairstyle in 1961.
-Actress Hayley Mills rocked the look—a round top with smoothed-under tips—for her role in The Parent Trap that year.
+Actress Hayley Mills rocked the style—a round top with smoothed-under tips—for her role in The Parent Trap that year.

 1962: The Beehive